EquiMed logo.

 Ultraviolet light exposure and lack of pigment are thought to be the primary predisposing factors for squamous cell carcinoma.
 The incidence of the cancer is higher in southern and western areas and in areas of increased altitude or solar radiation.

-Squamous cell carcinomas arise from epidermal cells and are often invasive, but tend to be slow to metastasize.
+Squamous cell carcinomas arise from epidermal cells and are often invasive, but tend to be slow to spread or metastasize.
 When metastasis does occur, lymph nodes are generally the affected sites carrying cancer cells to other parts of the body.

 Prevention